Shailendra114/Face-Emotion-Recognition-Deep-Learning-Project/README.md

 I will solve the above-mentioned challenge by applying deep learning algorithms to live video data.
 The solution to this problem is by recognizing facial emotions.

 # Dataset:-
-There are many datasets to work on the this project but we have chosen this one which can be downloaded from the link below through kaggle-
+There are many datasets to work on the this project but we have chosen this one which can be downloaded from the link given below through kaggle-

 https://www.kaggle.com/datasets/msambare/fer2013